shrexaa/Internship-Task-8/README.md

 ## ⚠️ Warning Fix

-If you see the following warning on Windows:
+If you see the following warning on Windows:UserWarning: KMeans is known to have a memory leak on Windows with MKL...